-LED bulbs are worth their weight in gold
+LEDs are worth their weight in gold

-Energy efficient lightbulbs can slash 80% of a household’s lighting costs - around $400 per year, or 20% of the average household’s total electricity cost!
+Energy efficient lightbulbs can slash 85% of a household’s lighting costs - around $400 per year, or 20% of the average household’s total electricity cost!
 LED bulbs also have an estimated 10 year life so the savings really add up over time.

 Just changing a few bulbs in the house can make all the difference - read more over on the EECA energy efficent light bulbs tool here.

-Holy hecker, heat pump over heater any day!
+Heat pump over heater any day!

 We all know that the basic heaters are a bit of a money-sink: the average fan heater is 1.2 units every half hour.
 That's why, if you have the choice, use your heat pump!
 For that same half hour, you'll only use 0.5 units of power!